jaccomoc/jactl/docs/_posts/2023-12-02-advent-of-code-2023-day1.md

     zero|one|two|three|four|five|six|seven|eight|nine|0|1|2|3|4|5|6|7|8|9

-I then plug this string into the actual pattern in three different places in the pattern `/^.*?($n)(.*($n)((?!($n)).)*$)?/`
+We then use two patterns.
+One for the first digit `/^.*?($n)/` which uses a non-greedy match for characters at the beginning of the line to therefore find the first set of characters that matches our digits pattern stored in `n`.
+The `$1` value then ends up being the matching value which we look up in `vals` to get the numeric value.

+The second regex is `/.*($n)((?!($n)).)*$/` where we use a greedy match to grab everything possible at the start of the line and then find the characters matching `$n` where there are no further matches for `$n` that occur after.
+Again `$1` will have the result.

+The `map` method converts each line to a list of four values being:
-1. where we match the first "digit",
+1. Regex match value for first digit (always `true`)
+2. The numeric value of the matched digit characters,
-2. the match for the second digit, and
+3. The regex match value for the second digit (always `true`), and
-3. where we use a pattern to indicate anything that does not match this digit pattern.

-By using a greedy match at the start of the second group (the optional matching group) we make sure that in situations where we have `twone` or `oneight`, for example, we skip the first number and use the last characters as the ones to match on.
+4. The numeric value of the matched second digit characters.

+Then we calculate the number by multiplying the first digit by 10 and adding the second one and finally, sum all of these numbers together.